ArthurGareginyan/anarcho-notepad/README.md

 5. The images anarchy-symbol-big.jpg, anarchy-symbol.jpg and anarchy-symbol.png is under public domain: http://www.layoutsparks.com/1/213916/anarchy-perfect-black-A-31000.html
 6. The images links_box.gif, about_box.gif, line.gif, outer-back.png, outer-back-search.png and notepad-bottom.png has been created by me and under GPLv3 license.
 7. The file html5.js present in the "/js" folder are under the MIT/GPL2 Licnese. https://github.com/aFarkas/html5shiv
-8. The files theme-customizer.js and smoothscroll.js present in the "/js" folder has been created by me and under the GPLv3 Licnese.
-9. The file follow.png in the "/images" folder are under the Creative Commons License.
+8. The file follow.png in the "/images" folder are under the Creative Commons License.
 By Colaja. https://www.iconfinder.com/icons/87493/rss_icon#size=128

 Everything else used in this theme has been created by me, especially for "Anarcho Notepad" theme and is distributed under GPLv3 license.